l0wside/qvisu/README.md

 #### Icons

-QVisu only supports SVG graphics.
-Pixel graphics like PNG, JPG, GIF, ICO are not supported.
+QVisu supports SVG, PNG, JPG, and GIF graphics.
+JPG and GIF have not yet been tested.

 #### Switch icons {#switchicons}